 Whenever we think Orlando, we think Disney and amusement parks.
 And YES they have some good ones!
 But there are also some other cool things to do in the area that are Non Disney related.
 One of our favorites is tubing by Orlando!
-Our favorite place to tube is down the clear waters of Kelly Rock Spring.
+Our favorite place to go tubing in Florida is down the clear waters of Kelly Rock Spring.

 The Best Tubing by Orlando is at Kelly Rock Springs

 Kelly Rock Springs is about a 30 minute drive from Orlando but it is so worth it!
 You won’t even believe you are that close to Orlando when you get the Spring and see the beautiful spring and trees all around you.